-The first official event that kicks off the Olympic Games doesn’t take place on July 23rd – it actually took place several months ago at a small ceremony in Olympia, Greece: The start of the Olympic Torch Relay.
-This ceremonial flame lights the Olympic Torch as it is passed from person to person all around the Olympic host country of Japan until it is brought into the Olympic arena to signify the beginning of the Summer Olympic Games on July 23rd.
+The Opening Ceremonies of the Olympics isn’t the first official event that kicks off the Olympic Games – it actually took place several months ago at a small ceremony in Olympia, Greece: The start of the Olympic Torch Relay.
+This ceremonial flame lights the Olympic Torch as it is passed from person to person all around the Olympic host country until it is brought into the Olympic arena to signify the beginning of the Olympic Games.

 This is a great opportunity for families to discuss their spiritual heritage with their children: the “light of life” that was passed to them and on to their children.
 Parents, explain who and how someone shared the Gospel with you.
 Have you children tell you how they have heard the Gospel and then challenge your children to pass on this “light of life” on to others!